 Because there is virtually no involvement by outside entities, you can control the design and the timing of the divorce, especially if you are able to communicate regularly and in a civil manner with your spouse.

-In some states, you can complete and submit paperwork through the Internet.
+In some states, you can complete and submit paperwork online.
 A few states will even allow the entire process to take place online, although this is not common.

 There are several resources that can assist you if you decide to go this route.
 Court personnel cannot give you legal advice, but they can help you by making sure forms are filled out correctly and answering other questions of a general nature.